AymaneK24/Cloud-Native-DevSecOps-CI-CD-Pipeline-on-Kubernetes/README.md

 - Node1 , IP ``51.44.183.33``
 ![WhatsApp Image 2025-05-07 at 19 20 46](https://github.com/user-attachments/assets/ce137ba4-02cd-4d4c-9db6-cbff25908d4e)

-- You can examine as well the nodes and  pods running on our kubernetes cluster
+- You can examine as well the nodes and  pods running on your kubernetes cluster
 ![WhatsApp Image 2025-05-07 at 19 29 39](https://github.com/user-attachments/assets/de6fc945-8741-4603-923a-13f4247ecda6)

 🌐 As a final enhancement we will integrate a load balancer